 Community Pharmacy Extended Care Services Tier 1

-Locally commissioned UTI service Tier 1 is returning this month with a new name, new SLA and new PGD.
+Locally commissioned UTI service Tier 1 is returned October 2020 with a new name, new SLA and new PGD.
 More details can be found on the Extended Care UTI page of this website.

 A new Tier 1 locally commissioned acute bacterial conjunctivitis service service is being commissioned, allowing pharmacies to supply chloramphenicol for moderate to severe acute bacterial infection in under 2s.
 Pharmacists are reminded that antibiotics are not first line treatment for this condition.
 Details can be found on the Extended Care acute bacterial conjunctivitis page of this website.